sveltia/sveltia-cms/README.md

 ### Working around authentication error

 If you get an “Authentication Aborted” error when trying to sign in to GitHub or GitLab using the authorization code flow, you may need to check your site’s [`Cross-Origin-Opener-Policy`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cross-Origin-Opener-Policy).
-The COOP header is not widely used, but it breaks the OAuth flow with a popup window.
+The COOP header is not widely used, but it’s known to break the OAuth flow with a popup window.
 If that’s your case, changing `same-origin` to `same-origin-allow-popups` solves the problem. ([Discussion](https://github.com/sveltia/sveltia-cms/issues/131))

 ### Working with a local Git repository